-(a) It is understood and agreed that the parties to this Agreement shall at all times comply with the accident prevention regulations of the Workers' Compensation Act, and any refusal on the part of an employee to work in contravention of such regulations shall not be deemed to be a breach of this Agreement.
-Further, no employee will be discharged because he fails to work under unsafe conditions as set out in the Regulations.
-Any refusal of an employee to abide by known Workers' Compensation Board Regulations or posted Employer safety regulations, after being duly warned, will be sufficient cause for dismissal.

-(b) Any employee may refuse to work where in his opinion adequate safety precautions have not been provided.
-The operator of a vehicle or piece of equipment may refuse to drive or operate such vehicle or equipment if, in his opinion, there is any reasonable doubt as to the safety of the unit, or if he feels it is improperly loaded.
-He may not be ordered to operate said vehicle or equipment until he has been satisfied any defects have been corrected.
+- (a) It is understood and agreed that the parties to this Agreement shall at all times comply with the accident prevention regulations of the Workers' Compensation Act, and any refusal on the part of an employee to work in contravention of such regulations shall not be deemed to be a breach of this Agreement.
+Further, no employee will be discharged because they fail to work under unsafe conditions as set out in the Regulations.
+Any refusal of an employee to abide by known WorkSafeBC Regulations or posted Employer safety regulations, after being duly warned, will be sufficient cause for dismissal. - (b) Any employee may refuse to work where in their opinion adequate safety precautions have not been provided.
+The operator of a vehicle or piece of equipment may refuse to drive or operate such vehicle or equipment if, in their opinion, there is any reasonable doubt as to the safety of the unit, or if they feel it is improperly loaded.
+They may not be ordered to operate said vehicle or equipment until they have been satisfied any defects have been corrected.